woltapp/memories/README.md

 Code in this repository is explained [here](included_code.md)

-## Tools to go through

-Tools:
-jmap
-Android Profiler
-Eclipse Memory Analyzer
-Java Mission Control
-GC logs
-- Good settings for OpenJDK logs
--

 ## Vocabulary
-- Working set: the amount of memory a program requires at some time interval.
-For example, handling HTTP rqeuest headers might have working set of a few kB but then as a response, server creates in-memory a big image of 5 MB before sending writing it to response.
+- Working set: the amount of memory a program requires during some operation.
+For example, handling HTTP request headers might have working set of a few kB but then as a response, server creates in-memory a big image of 5 MB before sending writing it to response.
 Here working set of one response is ~5 MB.
 - Garbage collection: Automated process of finding objects that are no longer in use and freeing their memory. **GC** from now on.
 - Allocation rate: How much memory we're using by the new objects we're creating within some timeframe.
 Usually measured as MB/s.
 - Heap: The amount of memory available for application data.
 This is strictly smaller than memory size of the whole process.